rotide/addy/README.md

 Follow all steps and you'll be up and running!

 ### Step 1
 Use a public VPS or another server with port 25 open from the outside.
 If you can't send email to the server, this will not work.
+Most, if not all, ISPs will block incoming port 25 traffic.

 ### Step 2
 Install Docker on your server.